flarehotspot/sdk-utils/core/sdk/mkdocs/docs/guides/basic-routing.md

 ```

 ## HandlerFunc
 This field is used to define the handler function for the Vue.js component.
-The returned response from [VueResponse.Json](../api/vue-response.md#json) will be available in the Vue component as `flareView` [prop](https://v2.vuejs.org/v2/guide/components-props).
+The returned response from [VueResponse.Json](../api/vue-response.md#json) will be available in the Vue component in `flareView` [prop](https://v2.vuejs.org/v2/guide/components-props).

 ## Component
-This field defines the location of the Vue.js component file to be displayed in the web page.
+This field defines the location of the [Vue.js component](https://v2.vuejs.org/v2/guide/components) file to be displayed in the web page.
 Vue components are loaded from the `resources/components` directory under the root directory of your plugin.
 Below is an example of a Vue component that displays the json data from the [HandlerFunc](#handlerfunc).

 ```html
 <!-- resources/components/portal/Welcome.vue -->